A woman is hugging a dog.

 Taxes

 MinTax is a form of the "specific identification" cost basis method, which attempts to minimize the income tax you'll owe for the current year.
-It's available for mutual funds, ETFs (exchange-traded funds), and stocks.
+This method is available for mutual funds, ETFs (exchange-traded funds), and stocks.

 4 minute read